aerogear/aerogear-android-push/README.md

 ## Development

-If you would like to help develop AeroGear you can join our [dev list](https://lists.jboss.org/mailman/listinfo/aerogear-dev), join #aerogear on Freenode, or shout at us on Twitter @aerogears.
+If you would like to help develop AeroGear you can join our [developer's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev), join #aerogear on Freenode, or shout at us on Twitter @aerogears.

 Also takes some time and skim the [contributor guide](http://aerogear.org/docs/guides/Contributing/)

 ## Questions?

-Join our [user list](https://lists.jboss.org/mailman/listinfo/aerogear-user) for any questions and help!
+Join our [user's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-user) for any questions and help!
 We really hope you enjoy app development with AeroGear!